See a list of Civil Engineering Programs by Clicking Here!

 What Do Civil Engineers Learn in School?

 As a multi-disciplinary study in engineering, a civil engineer must be equipped with a variety of skills and knowledge to succeed in the workforce.
-Civil engineers must have working knowledge and application of academic disciplines such as hydrology, mathematics, physics, chemistry, geology, project management, computer-aided design (CAD), architecture, geophysics, construction engineering, and seismology.
-The utilization of these disciplines will vary by project but the knowledge of the principles of engineering and science will permeate each individual project.
+Civil engineers must have working knowledge and application of academic disciplines such as hydrology, mathematics, physics, project management, chemistry, geology, computer-aided design (CAD), architecture, geophysics, construction engineering, and seismology.

 There are a number of specialties in the field of civil engineering for prospective students to consider.
 Whether you decide to study a specialty in school or learn it on the job, you will work with a variety of civil engineers during the course of a project to ensure a successful, safe outcome.
 A list of the top specialties of a civil engineer include: